zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 For parallel computing, the optimal speedup gained through parallelization is linear with respect to the number of jobs running in parallel.
 For example, with 5 reducers, ideally we would expect parallel computing to take 1/5 wall clock time of single machine run.
 However, this optimal speedup is usually not achievable.
 In this question, set the number of reducers (job.setNumReduceTasks()) in your Hadoop run to 2, 4, 6 and record the wall clock time.
 Plot a curve, where the horizontal axis is the number of reducers, and the vertical axis is the wall time.
 Is the wall time linear with respect to the number of reducers?
 Explain what you observed.
 You will get the necessary output when you run your job.

-In this task I used the same code what was written in Task 2, the only changes, this program can accept an extra param, which modify the
+In this task I used the same code what was written in Task 2.
+There is only one change.
+This program can accept an extra param, which modify the `numReduceTask` option.

 For this experiment I used the `time` command to measure the run time of a complex task: